Dual-Satellite Connection

 Required Hardware

 A straightforward way to connect to two satellites simultaneously is to use separate antennas pointed to each satellite.
-To do so, you need two LNBs (one per dish), double the number of cables, twice as many connectors, etc. Nevertheless, it is also possible to receive from two satellites simultaneously while using a single parabolic reflector.
+To do so, you need two LNBs (one per dish), double the number of cables, twice as many connectors, etc. Nevertheless, it is also possible to receive two satellite beams simultaneously while using a single parabolic reflector.
 However, this approach requires more advanced parts and installation skills.

-Next, note you also need two receivers for a dual-satellite setup, one connected to each LNB.
+You also need two receivers for a dual-satellite setup, each connected to an LNB.
 The only exception is if your receiver is the Novra S400 of the Pro Ethernet Kit.
-This receiver model inherently supports dual satellite connectivity by offering two independent radio-frequency (RF) channels.
+This model supports dual satellite connectivity by offering two independent radio-frequency (RF) channels.
 Otherwise, if using a Sat-IP, USB, or SDR-based receiver (or combinations of them), you need two receiver units, each connected to a different antenna/LNB.
-If using the Satellite Base Station (an integrated receiver-antenna), you also need two units, each pointed to a distinct satellite.
+If using the Satellite Base Station (an integrated receiver-antenna), you also need two units, each pointing to a distinct satellite.

 Host Configuration